 When to release COM objects in Office add-ins developed in .NET

-I like to work at the support desk.
+I like working at the support desk.
 I’ve become much closer to developers’ needs and musts.
 They hit me with releasing COM objects in COM add-ins written VB.NET and C#.
 I've collected most common questions and my answers on this page.
 Well, let’s go!

 Q: Is releasing COM objects required in Outlook add-ins only?
 What about other Office applications?
 What about IE?

 A: It is necessary to release COM objects of every Office application.
 This is especially true for Office 2000 and 2002 versions.
 This also relates to the Office object model (it contains in Office.dll), which provides COM classes for COM add-ins, command bars, workspaces, task panes, etc. Speaking about IE, it looks like IE was developed so that non-released COM objects don’t affect IE functioning.
 However, I can’t find a confirmation of this on Microsoft’s web sites.
 A long while ago, we faced some problems in Excel, Word, and other applications when we didn’t release COM objects.
 Since then, our rule of thumb is: release every COM object you use in any programming language: C#, VB.NET, C++, or Delphi.

 Q: I use Excel, not Outlook.
 Why should I release COM objects if I do not release them and my add-in works?